mrfritzg/fg_hangman/README.md

 # HANGMAN Web App Project by Fritz Guerilus
-This is a MVP - Minimum Viable Product for my DOM project It is a web app game for Hangman
+It is a web app game for Hangman
 It is built with HTML, CSS and Vanilla JavaScript .